jpsdr/MKVToolnix-Windows-7/README.md

 them should be available pre-compiled for your distribution.
 The programs and libraries you absolutely need are:

-- A C++ compiler that supports several features of the C++11, C++14, C++17 & C++20 standards: initializer lists, range-based `for` loops, right angle brackets, the `auto` keyword, lambda functions, the `nullptr` keyword, tuples, alias declarations, `std::make_unique()`, digit separators, binary literals, generic lambdas, user-defined literals for `std::string`, `[[maybe_unused]]` attribute, nested namespace definition, structured bindings, `std::optional`, designated initializers, concepts, three-way comparison operators.
-Others may be needed, too.
+- A C++ compiler that supports the C++20 standard or newer.
 For GCC this means at least v10; for clang v10 or later.

 - [libOgg](http://downloads.xiph.org/releases/ogg/) and
   [libVorbis](http://downloads.xiph.org/releases/vorbis/) for access to Ogg/OGM